The Crow (1994 film): Plot

-On Devil's Night in crime-ravaged, decrepit Detroit, a young woman, Shelly Webster, is raped and seriously wounded, while her rock musician fiancé, Eric Draven, is shot and thrown to his death from the window of their loft apartment.
+On Devil's Night, in crime-ravaged, decrepit Detroit, a young woman, Shelly Webster, is raped and mortally wounded, while her rock musician fiancé, Eric Draven, is shot and thrown to his death from the window of their loft apartment.
 Police Sergeant Daryl Albrecht accompanies Shelly to the hospital, where she eventually dies from her injuries.
-A narration recounts the legend of a crow that carries souls to the land of the dead; if a person dies in tragic circumstances, the crow can resurrect their restless spirit to set things right.
+A narration recounts the legend of a crow that carries souls to the land of the dead; if a person dies under tragic circumstances, the crow can resurrect their restless spirit to set things right.

 One year later, Shelly and Eric's graves are visited by Sarah, a young girl the pair cared for due to her neglectful mother.
 A crow lands on Eric's gravestone and taps on it, resurrecting him.
 Disoriented and distressed, Eric returns to their ruined loft and experiences flashbacks of the murders: a gang of men—Tin Tin, Funboy, T-Bird, and Skank—attacked the couple because they were protesting forced evictions in their apartment building, which the gang’s leader, the ruthless crime boss Top Dollar, intended to seize.
 Realizing that any injury he suffers heals instantly, Eric dons black-and-white face paint and sets out to avenge himself and Shelly, guided by the crow.

 The crow leads Eric to Tin Tin, whom he stabs to death.
 He next visits the pawn shop where Tin Tin had pawned Shelly's engagement ring.
-Eric recovers the ring and blows up the shop but spares the owner, Gideon, so he can alert Top Dollar's men that Eric is coming for them.
+Eric recovers the ring and blows up the shop but spares the owner, Gideon, so he can alert Top Dollar's men that Eric is coming for them, only for Top Dollar to kill Gideon.
 Albrecht begins investigating the apparent vigilante disturbances, while Eric finds Funboy taking drugs with Sarah's estranged, addicted mother, Darla.
 He gives Funboy a fatal overdose and purges the drugs from Darla's body, telling her that Sarah needs her.